ajosedev/knowledge/notes/20230316014512-styled-components-dom-attributes.md

 - Stops `color` from being passed down to `BaseComponentSpread`
 - Prevents props that aren't valid attributes from being passed down to `BaseComponentSpread`.

 However, this can cause issues.
-Now both `foo` and `bar` aren't being passed to lower level components as they aren't valid HTML attributes.
+Now `bar` isn't being passed to lower level components as they aren't valid HTML attributes.
 Thus each component in the tree must only block the styling-only components, and no more.
 To do this, we shouldn't use `defaultValidatorFn`.

 Note that keeping the styles encapsulated to the component is important.
-We don't want to add unnecessary [[20210202103254-coupling-cohesion|coupling]] by omitting props (e.g. `foo`) only on the lowest level component. `BaseComponentSpread` may have no knowledge of `foo`, and thus shouldn't be responsible for removing it from the DOM.
+We don't want to add unnecessary [[20210202103254-coupling-cohesion|coupling]] by omitting props (e.g. `bar`) only on the lowest level component. `BaseComponentSpread` may have no knowledge of `bar`, and thus shouldn't be responsible for removing it from the DOM.

 In theory the lowest level component could use `defaultValidatorFn` in combination with spreading props to prevent unnecessary DOM additions and errors.
 However, the lowest level component isn't always a Styled Components component, nor is it able to remove the spread of props.
 Then we're a bit stuck.